 Finding the next generation of meat and dairy alternatives

-We’ve partnered with Algenuity, for example, which has created a new type of microalgae.
+We’ve also partnered with Algenuity which has created a new type of microalgae.
 Algae as a source of sustainable nutrition is nothing new, as it’s packed full of protein, antioxidants, vitamins and minerals.
 However, microalgae have never really made it into the mainstream because of their bitter taste and smell.
 Algenuity’s microalgae not only taste and look good, they also perform well in cooking.
 We think this could be a gamechanger as a viable, vegan and climate-friendly protein alternative.

 It’s not up to us to decide for people what they want to eat, but it is up to us to make healthier and plant-based options accessible to all.Hanneke Faber, our President, Foods & Refreshment

 Positive nutrition and fortification explains how we’re making our products even healthier.